-- 28 (a) Subject to subsection (b) and except as authorized by [this state's rules of 29 professional conduct or court rule, an attorney appointed as child's attorney or best interests 30 attorney may not: 31 - (1) be compelled to produce the attorney's work product developed during - 32 the appointment; - (2) be required to disclose the source of information obtained as a result of - 34 the appointment; - (3) submit a report authored by the attorney into evidence; or
+- (a) Subject to subsection (b) and except as authorized by [this state's rules of professional conduct or] court rule, an attorney appointed as child's attorney or best interests attorney may not: - 14 (1) be compelled to produce the attorney's work product developed during - the appointment; - (2) be required to disclose the source of information obtained as a result - of the appointment; - (3) submit a report authored by the attorney into evidence; or - 19 (4) testify in court. - (b) Subsection (a) does not alter any duty of an attorney to report child abuse or neglect under [applicable law].

-1 (4) testify in court.
-2 (b) Subsection (a) does not alter the any duty of an attorney to report child abuse or 3 neglect under [applicable law].
-4 Comment 5 6 7 8 9 10 11 12 13 14 There is widespread disagreement about the proper function of children's lawyers in abuse and neglect and custody proceedings, particularly as a result of the attorney/guardian ad litem model.
+There is widespread disagreement about the proper function of children's lawyers in abuse and neglect and custody proceedings, particularly as a result of the attorney/guardian ad litem model.
 See generally Ann M. Haralambie, The Child's Attorney 1-23 (ABA 1993).
 In several states, the attorney/guardian ad litem may testify and be cross-examined.
-See, e.g. , Jacobsen v.
+See, e.g., Jacobsen v.
 Thomas, 100 P.3d 106 (Mt.
 2004).
 This section clarifies that the child's attorney and the best interests attorney are to stay within their professional role as lawyers.
 Thus, the work product of both the child's attorney and the best interests attorney is presumptively shielded from disclosure.
 Likewise, neither category of attorney ordinarily should testify as a witness in a proceeding in which the attorney is representing a child.

-15 SECTION 18.
+SECTION 18.
 IMMUNITY.

-16 (a) Only the child has a right of action in civil damages against a child's attorney, 17 best interest attorney, or court court-appointed advisor for inaction or action taken, including any 18 recommendation or opinion given, in the capacity of child's attorney, best interests attorney or 19 courtcourt-appointed advisor.
-20 (b) A best interests attorney or court court-appointed advisor appointed pursuant to 21 this [act] is not liable for civil damages because of inaction or action taken, including any 22 recommendation or opinion given, in the capacity of best interests attorney or court court- 23 appointed advisor unless the inaction or action was: 24 (1) grossly negligent or reckless; 25 (2) intentionally wrongful; or 26 (3) based on bad faith or malice.
-27 Comment
+- (a) Only the child has a right of action in civil damages against a child's attorney, best interest attorney, or court-appointed advisor for inaction or action taken, including any recommendation or opinion given, in the capacity of child's attorney, best interests attorney or court-appointed advisor. - (b) A best interests attorney or court-appointed advisor appointed pursuant to this [act] is not liable for civil damages because of inaction or action taken, including any recommendation or opinion given, in the capacity of best interests attorney or court-appointed advisor unless the inaction or action taken exceeded ordinary negligence.